Destination Guide

 Panchgani Travel Guide For Pune Visitors 2026

 Panchgani is that place every Pune person has been to at least twice but keeps going back.
-I end up there every few weeks — sometimes for a day trip when the city feels too much, sometimes for a weekend with family.
-It's only 100 km away, the drive is half the fun, and there's just enough to do without it feeling like a packed tourist itinerary.
-Here's everything I've learned from years of making this trip.
+I end up there every few weeks.
+Sometimes it's a day trip when the city feels too much, sometimes a weekend with family.
+It's only 100 km away, the drive itself is half the fun, and there's just enough to do without it feeling like a packed tourist checklist.
+Here's what I've learned from years of making this run.

 Share:

-You take the Pune-Satara highway (NH48), and the first hour is regular highway driving — nothing special, just Pune traffic thinning out as you pass Shirwal.
+You take the Pune-Satara highway (NH48), and the first hour is plain highway driving.
+Nothing special, just Pune traffic thinning out as you pass Shirwal.
 The road is excellent, four-lane almost the entire way.
+This is the same corridor you use for a Pune to Satara cab, you just branch off toward Wai before reaching Satara city.
 But once you cross the Wai bypass and start climbing the ghat section, the whole trip changes.
 The road narrows, the trees close in, and suddenly you're winding through hairpin bends with the valley dropping off to one side.
-It's genuinely beautiful, especially in the early morning when there's a light mist.
+It's a lovely stretch, especially early in the morning when there's a light mist hanging over the bends.

-A tip most guides won't mention: if you're doing a day trip, leave Pune by 6:30-7:00 AM.
+One thing most guides skip: if you're doing a day trip, leave Pune by 6:30-7:00 AM.
 You'll miss the Sinhagad Road / Satara Road traffic, the ghat section is cooler with less fog than later in the morning, and you'll reach by 9:30 AM with the whole day ahead of you.
 Leave later and you lose 2-3 hours of good daylight at the other end.
-For a comfortable journey, you can book a cab from Pune to Panchgani — the driver handles the ghats while you enjoy the views.
+If you'd rather not deal with the bends yourself, you can book a cab from Pune to Panchgani and let the driver work the ghats while you watch the valley go by.
+To get a sense of what the round trip costs before you call, the fare calculator gives you an estimate in a few seconds.

 Must Visit